 Resigning from a job is never easy.
 Aside from leaving favourite colleagues and the familiarity of a current role, writing a tactful resignation letter can prove a real challenge.

-Here’s a guide to what to say when resigning, details on whether a resignation letter is required by law and who to address a resignation letter to and a resignation letter template to get you started.
+Here’s a guide to what to say when resigning, details on whether a resignation letter is required by law, who to address a resignation letter to and a resignation letter template to get you started.

 Is a resignation letter required by law?